 Before you request or make a recording, check to see if the programme you require is available via Box of Broadcasts.

-Box of Broadcasts provides access to over two million programmes from over 65 TV and radio channels, including most of the UK's freeview network, all BBC TV and radio content from 2007, and several foreign language channels.
+Box of Broadcasts provides access to over 2.2 million programmes from over 75 TV and radio channels, including most of the UK's freeview network, all BBC TV and radio content from 2007, and several foreign language channels.
 You can view archived programmes, record new ones, and create clips and playlists.
-We recommend viewing the short video tutorials to help you get started.
+On our resource blog, we recommend hints and tips for making the most out of BoB.
 This resource is not available outside the UK.

 To reuse Crown Copyright and public sector information look out for: